 EBITDA.
-EBITDA for our Casinos Division increased by 0.8% to €183.0 million in 2018 from €181.5 million in 2017.
-EBITDA margin (EBITDA as a percentage of segment net operating revenues) decreased to 36.1% in 2018 compared to 37.4% in 2017.
-The EBITDA increase was primarily due to the steady growth of our Latin American operations, combined with the positive impact of operating efficiencies, which have offset the depreciation of Latin American currencies against the euro.
-EBITDA margin decreased primarily due to the depreciation of Latin American currencies against the euro.
+EBITDA for our Casinos Division increased by 27.0% to €232.4 million in 2019 from €183.0 million in 2018.
+EBITDA margin (EBITDA as a percentage of segment net operating revenues) increased to 43.1% in 2019 compared to 36.1% in 2018.
+The EBITDA increase was in part due to the strong organic growth in all our markets with the exception of Peru where the increase of gaming taxes has negatively impacted growth, combined with the positive impact of operating efficiencies.
+The first-time adoption of IFRS 16 also positively impacted EBITDA for the year ended December 31, 2019.
+EBITDA margin increased primarily due to the appreciation of Latin American currencies against the euro and the impact of IFRS 16.